 - For students enrolled in actuarial studies or finance: MATH1151 and MATH1251.

-Each of these courses runs for one semester (half-year).
+Each of these courses runs for one Term (9 weeks).
 They consist of four hours a week of lectures in large classes, which present the basic material.
 There are also two hours a week of tutorials in small classes, where problems illustrating the theory are done, and students ask the tutor questions.
 First-year teaching is done by both leading mathematicians and specialist first-year teachers.

 The content of the core courses is about half calculus and half algebra.
 The calculus is similar to school work, but extends it to both more realistic applications and more depth of understanding.
 Algebra is more different from school work, dealing with large systems of simultaneous equations and the vectors that form the language used in the mathematical treatment of all modern disciplines from engineering to economics.